Indigenous Army: After the Independence

 In the rest of Hayti (West and South), Alexandre Pétion organized the Navy based in Bizoton with gunboats such as Indépendance and le Vengeur.
 He also organized two other corps: the Presidential Guard and the Guard of the Senate along with military hospitals.

 At the reunification of Hayti, under J-P Boyer the Royal bodyguards were incorporated into the Presidential Guards as the Carabiniers à Cheval.
 Later on, after France officially recognized Haitian Independence, there was no need for such an extensive army, and gradually the troops were reduced to half of its wartime size.
 President Nicolas Geffrard reduced its size and created an elite corps known as Tirailleurs de la Garde.

 By 1915, the army was a shadow of its past glory due to political turmoils, budget cuts, and indiscipline within the ranks.
 The regimental system is famous for its esprit the corps favors the idolization of the colonel (chief of half-brigades) who in turn use his influence over the troops to execute a coup-d'état.
-After the US invasion of Haiti, one of the first decrees put an end to the Indigène Army and disarm the civil population.
+After the US invasion of Haiti, one of the first decrees put an end to the Indigène Congo troops and disarm the civil population.
 Although Charlemagne Péralte, commander of Léogane refuses to be a witness of this act against the sovereignty of Haiti.
 He organized and led the Cacos.

 Legacy

-The actions of the Armée Indigène in the Haitian Revolution would serve as inspiration to the slaves in the United States.
 Haiti was finally recognized by France in 1825, and later by the United States, in 1862.

 South American leader Simon Bolivar and Miranda traveled to Hayti looking for military support for the Liberation of Grand-Colombia.

 In Lakoun Souvnans a Vodoun community in Gonaives, Artibonite, which keeps a Dawonmen Wayal (Royal Dahomean: EN) categories there loas or Vodoun deities in classification similar to the Indigène troops, some loas are: